$3-2-1$ foliations for Reeb flows on the tight 3-sphere: Preliminaries

-\end{enumerate} \end{enumerate} \item All of the following hold: \begin{enumerate} \item The map $u$ does not intersect any of the asymptotic limits of $v$. \item The map $v$ does not intersect any of the asymptotic limits of $u$. \item If $P$ is a periodic orbit so that at $z\in \Gamma$, $\tu$ is asymptotic to $P^{m_z}$ and at $w\in \Gamma'$, $\tv$ is asymptotic to $P^{m_w}$, then

-where $\pm_z$ is the sign of the puncture $z$.
-Further, \begin{enumerate} \item if $P$ is elliptic, then $z$ and $w$ are either both positive punctures or both negative punctures, and

-\item if $P$ is negative hyperbolic then either $m_z$ and $m_w$ are both even or the punctures have the same sign and $m_z=m_w$. \end{enumerate}

-\end{enumerate} \end{enumerate} \end{theorem} \begin{theorem}{\cite[Theorem 2.4]{siefring2011intersection}} Assume that no component of $\tu$ or $\tv$ lies in an orbit cylinder and that the projected curves $u$ and $v$ do not have identical image on any component of their domains.
-Then the following are equivalent: \begin{itemize} \item[(1)] The projected curves $u$ and $v$ do not intersect; \item[(2)] All of the following hold: \begin{itemize} \item The map $u$ does not intersect any of the positive asymptotic limits of $v$; \item The map $v$ does not intersect any of the negative asymptotic limits of $u$; \item If $P$ is a periodic orbit so that at $z\in\Gamma$, $\tu$ is asymptotic $P^{m_z}$ and at $w\in \Gamma'$, $\tv$ is asymptotic to $P^{m_w}$ then: If $z$ and $w$ are both positive or both negative punctures, then $\frac{\wind_\infty(\tu,z,\Psi)}{m_z}\geq \frac{\wind_\infty(\tv,w,\Psi)}{m_w}~.$ If $z$ is a negative puncture and $w$ is a positive puncture, then
+In the following, $\tu=(a,u):(S\setminus \Gamma,j)\to \R\times M$ and $\tv=(b,v):(S'\setminus \Gamma',j')\to \R\times M$ are finite energy $\tj$-holomorphic curves and $\Psi$ denotes a choice of trivialization of the contact structure along all simple periodic orbits with covers appearing as asymptotic limits of $\tu$ or $\tv$. \begin{theorem}{\cite[Theorem 2.4]{siefring2011intersection}} Assume that no component of $\tu$ or $\tv$ lies in an orbit cylinder and that the projected curves $u$ and $v$ do not have identical image on any component of their domains.
+Then the following are equivalent: \begin{itemize} \item[(1)] The projected curves $u$ and $v$ do not intersect; \item[(2)] All of the following hold: \begin{itemize} \item The map $u$ does not intersect any of the positive asymptotic limits of $\tv$; \item The map $v$ does not intersect any of the negative asymptotic limits of $\tu$; \item If $P$ is a periodic orbit so that, at $z\in\Gamma$, $\tu$ is asymptotic $P^{m_z}$ and, at $w\in \Gamma'$, $\tv$ is asymptotic to $P^{m_w}$, then: If $z$ and $w$ are both positive or both negative punctures, we have $\frac{\wind_\infty(\tu,z,\Psi)}{m_z}\geq \frac{\wind_\infty(\tv,w,\Psi)}{m_w}~.$ If $z$ is a negative puncture and $w$ is a positive puncture, we have

-\end{itemize} \item [(3)]All of the following hold: \begin{itemize} \item The map $u$ does not intersect any of the asymptotic limits of $v$. \item The map $v$ does not intersect any of the asymptotic limits of $u$. \item If $P$ is a periodic orbit so that at $z\in \Gamma$, $\tu$ is asymptotic to $P^{m_z}$ and at $w\in \Gamma'$, $\tv$ is asymptotic to $P^{m_w}$, then $\frac{\wind_\infty(\tu,z,\Psi)}{m_z}=\frac{\wind_\infty(\tv,w,\Psi)}{m_w}$. \end{itemize} \end{itemize} \end{theorem}
+\end{itemize} \item [(3)]All of the following hold: \begin{itemize} \item The map $u$ does not intersect any of the asymptotic limits of $\tv$. \item The map $v$ does not intersect any of the asymptotic limits of $\tu$. \item If $P$ is a periodic orbit so that, at $z\in \Gamma$, $\tu$ is asymptotic to $P^{m_z}$ and, at $w\in \Gamma'$, $\tv$ is asymptotic to $P^{m_w}$, then $\frac{\wind_\infty(\tu,z,\Psi)}{m_z}=\frac{\wind_\infty(\tv,w,\Psi)}{m_w}$. \end{itemize} \end{itemize} \end{theorem}

-{A set of necessary and sufficient conditions for the projection of a curve to be embedded are given in Theorem 2.6 of \cite{siefring2011intersection}.
-Next, we state a stricter version of this theorem, which is sufficient for our purposes.}
+A set of necessary and sufficient conditions for the projection of a curve to be embedded are given in Theorem 2.6 of \cite{siefring2011intersection}.
+The following statement is a direct consequence of {\cite[Theorem 2.6]{siefring2011intersection}} that is enough for our purposes.